 In June, we stepped up our lake survey program to now perform 2 back to back diver assisted lake wide surveys to search and destroy any emerging Milfoil.

-In June, the State returned to the cove and peeled back 3 sections of matting to create exposed test patches to check for any Milfoil growth.
+In mid-June the State official returned to survey the cove and peeled back 3 sections of matting to create exposed ‘test patches’ to check for any Milfoil growth.
 All 3 test patches showed all aquatic plants, including the Milfoil, appeared to be dead.
 We were elated to begin to believe our control methods may have finally worked!
 The State advised us to continue with the buoyed zone, and closely monitor the exposed test patches for emerging Milfoil regrowth.
 We were instructed to “heavily buoy” the test areas to discourage any site disturbance because Milfoil fragments floating around could easily settle back in and quickly repopulate that newly barren substrate.
-We added 6 more buoys in line with previous buoys installed to protect the shallow test sites.
-A final total of 20 orange buoys were installed to loosely define the perimeter of the matted area located in front of 5 lakeside properties.
+We added 6 more buoys to protect the shallow test sites in line with previous buoys installed.
+A final total of 20 orange buoys were installed at the cove to loosely define the perimeter of the matted area located in front of 5 lakeside properties.

 We contacted the State several times about the delayed petition decision.
 In response to one email, the State Permit Coordinator telephoned a Director on July 15 to inform us “the petition was firmly stuck in internal review”.
 He kindly expressed his frustration with the problematic delays.
 Because the petition process now seemed likely to not even make it out of the Agency office, Directors became confused as to how to proceed but tried to move forward with scheduling suction harvesting.
 The dive service contractor was very busy helping other lakes with Milfoil control procedures.